ethereum/consensus-specs/specs/deneb/p2p-interface.md

 *[Modified in Deneb:EIP4844]*
 Clients SHOULD include a block in the response as soon as it passes the gossip validation rules.
+Clients SHOULD NOT respond with blocks that fail the beacon chain state transition.

 ##### BlobSidecarsByRoot v1